NicodemusGurion/nicodemusgurion.github.io/_posts/2024-03-10-The Bible has been corrupted.md

 ---
-title: Answers to Muslims
+title: "The Bible has been corrupted"
 tags: [Apologetics, Islam, Muslims, Christianity, Bible]
 ---

-These are explanations to some common questions and claims from Muslims about Christianity.

-[TOC]

-# "The Bible has been corrupted"

 **Short answer:** No, there has been no change or corruption of the Bible.

 We can verify the integrity of the Bible because of [historical evidence](#historical-evidence), and even from [what the Quran says](#quranic-affirmation).
 The reason for this claim is the [Islamic Dilemma.](#islamic-dilemma)

-## Historical evidence
+# Historical evidence

 The reason we can trust that the Bible text we have today has not been changed or corrupted is because we have originals of the text dating back almost 2300 years.

-### The Dead Sea scrolls
+## The Dead Sea scrolls

 [The Dead Sea Scrolls](https://en.m.wikipedia.org/wiki/Dead_Sea_Scrolls) contain parts of all but one of the books of the Tanakh of the Hebrew Bible.
 The texts they contain are identical in meaning with modern Bibles.
 This shows that the transmission has been so faithful that nothing has been changed or lost for over 2300 years.